 How to identify flowering rush

-- Perennial aquatic herbaceous plant that grows up to six feet tall along shores in shallow water.
+- Flowering rush (Butomus umbellatus) is a perennial aquatic herbaceous plant that grows up to six feet tall along shores in shallow water.

 - Can grow submerged in waters up to ten feet without producing flowers.